 Non judgemental listening is powerful, and can be the difference between an escalation of mental ill-health and a person receiving life-changing support.
-Below we use 6 steps approved by the MHFA to teach you how you can practice your own non-judgemental listening.
+Below we use 6 steps approved by the MHFA to teach you how you can practice non-judgemental listening.

 What is non-judgemental listening?